shcaba/Sebastes_melanops_WA/Document/_main.md

 The Black Rockfish assessment is being considered as a category 2 assessment with a $P^*$ = 0.45, sigma = 0.72, and a time-varying buffer applied to the OFL.
 These multipliers are also combined with the rockfish MSY proxy of FSPR=50% MSY and the 40-10 harvest control rule to calculate OFLs, ABCs and ACLs.
 A twelve year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team is provided in Table \ref{tab:project_ES}.

+ \input{tex_tables/project_ES.tex}

 Uncertainty in management quantities for the reference model was characterized by exploring various model specifications in a decision table.
-Initial explorations considered alternative specifications of natural mortality and population scale.
-Discussion with the STAR panel resulted in selecting a high state of nature based on a model that did not estimate recruitment deviations (i.e., recruitment was based solely on the stock-recruitment relationship).
-The low state of nature was based on a model that sought to estimate catchability for the acoustic-visual survey.
-High and low catch streams (rows) were determined by the forecasts, as described above, for each state of nature.
-Thus the low catch stream is based on the forecast from the low state of nature.
-The resultant decision table is provided in Table \ref{tab:es-dec-tab}.

- \input{tex_tables/project_ES.tex}
+Initial explorations are considering alternative specifications of natural mortality and population scale.
+The resultant decision table will be provided in Table \ref{tab:es-dec-tab}.

 Further details about selecting the decision table states of nature will be added here after the STAR panel.